 Your prescription drug benefits are administered by CVS Caremark.
 The list of prescription drugs that are covered by your Plan is known as a "formulary".
-Your Plan has a Value Option Formulary that is mandatory generic and includes a wide selection of generic and brand-name medications.
+Your Plan's formulary is mandatory generic and includes a wide selection of generic and brand-name medications.
 Certain drugs require prior approval and/or step therapy.
 Your physician can call CVS Caremark at 1-800-294-5979 for additional information.